N. Sivan Pillai

+Political career

 He took an active part in the freedom struggle in the 1936s.
 He joined the Congress Party in 1938 and participated in most of the major freedom movements (including the Quit India Movement) in Kerala at that time and was imprisoned for seven years.
 He was an active participant in the Paliam movement for a responsible government in Travancore.
-He has been in hiding for a year and a half.
+He went into hiding for a year and a half.
 He was also the Chairman of the Government Assurance Committee from 1982 to 1984.
-He has received the Thamra Patra Award from the Government of India and a political pension.
+Prior to being the Chairman of the Government Assurance Committee in 1982, he contested in the Parur Assembly constituency of Kerala, India, in 1982 where he lost to his opponent (AC Jose of the Congress) because the result of the elections which was in his favour was disputed for the use of Electronic Voting Machines (EVM) at 50 out of 84 polling stations.
+He received the Thamra Patra Award from the Government of India and a political pension.